 About the Area

 Located in Saint Helena Island, this vacation home is near the beach.
-Local points of interest include Hunting Island Lighthouse and Penn Center.
+Penn Center and Parris Island Museum are cultural highlights, and some of the area's landmarks include Hunting Island Lighthouse and Fort Fremont.
+Adventure Cove and Coastal Discovery Museum are also worth visiting.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.

 - Pets not allowed

 Tricks and tips for getting the best Fripp Island vacation rental experience: